 The Definitive Reference to Great Golf Courses outside the United States of America

-Exclusive to ausgolf, we are able to bring you the reviews and images from PLANET GOLF, an exciting new book from Australian author Darius Oliver.
+PLANET GOLF the highly acclaimed book from Australian author Darius Oliver.
 Oliver scoured the globe to find the world's best courses, visiting in excess of 600 courses and producing a superb new coffee table publication.

 Inside PLANET GOLF: